 In this fiercely facilitated, compassionate, and sometimes uncomfortable conversation, we’ll explore the contexts, constructs, and systems we inhabit together, the identities we hold within them, and the challenges they bring to our most important relationships.
 We’ll also explore and celebrate our responsibility and innate power, along with the possibilities that are available to us when we are disobedient enough to show up truthfully as who we are and with what we have… because the just, sustainable, connected, and humanizing conversations, relationships, and world we want to create require us to break rules that damage and fracture the conversations, relationships, and world we currently have.

 - is not a space where judgment, shaming, or punishment are employed as teaching tools.
 You will be both supported and challenged to examine your conditioned beliefs, and you will not “get in trouble” for not knowing things, making mistakes, or taking care of yourself.

 - will not neatly answer all of your questions with a stack of new information.
 In fact, you’ll probably leave with some new and different questions to explore.
 This is experiential learning and a space to practice in real-time.

 - is not a comfortable or “safe” space.
-Things get messy, because it’s real life—and we will navigate the discomfort together with grace and care, because uncomfortable doesn’t have to mean difficult, and messy doesn’t have to mean sloppy.
+Things get messy, because it’s real life—and we can navigate the discomfort together with grace and care, because uncomfortable doesn’t have to mean difficult, and messy doesn’t have to mean sloppy.